GIDDY269/News-rag-search-system/ReadME.md

 ## 🚀 Possible Future Upgrades

-* Add more news APIs for broader coverage
+* Add more news RSS for broader coverage
-* Build a web UI for easier interaction
 * Include sentiment analysis for each news article
 * Summarize individual articles
 * Let users define their own news interests for personalization